 For me, this is the fun part!
 It can sometimes take me weeks or even months to choose a color palette for a room.
 I like to create a feeling or mood in a room and I try to let the room tell me what color it should be.
 My kitchen is on the north side of our house so I chose lighter colors for this space.
 I also had to consider the green of the Mexican tiles on the floor.
 I finally settled on a palette similar to a photo I saw in Country Living magazine.
-The walls are Vanilla Custard and the bead board is Ultra White (both by Valspar at Lowes).
+The walls are Vanilla Custard (by Behr at Home Depot) and the bead board is Ultra White (by Valspar at Lowes).
 This built-in cabinet and the standard kitchen cabinets are painted Tortilla by Martha Stewart.
 An important side note – make sure your color palette is conducive to your decorating style.

 It’s extremely important to stay focused on your style when choosing kitchen decorating details, otherwise the room can start to look hodge podge.
 I’m sharing several photos to drive home this point.
 When I think of farmhouse and cottage kitchens, I think of open shelving.
 In the photo above I used 2 stock shelves from Michaels and paired them side by side.
 They’re painted the same Ultra White that’s on the bead board.

 Freestanding pieces like this sideboard from IKEA reinforce a cottage farmhouse style.
 Note the details of the doors that match the bead board on the wall.
 It’s the little things like this that continue to tie a theme together.